Network activity¶

 Combining ongoing and evoked activity into a network parameter file¶

 Now, let’s reverse-engineer our network parameters from this.
 Given that we know how a single cell population responds to various input stimuli, we can now generate activity data for all cell populations under a single stimulus.
-Note the subtle difference here.
-The previous histogram shows the response probability of the same cell population under different whisker deflections.
-Below, we will generate activity data for different cell populations for the same whisker deflection.

 [29]: